 All good?
 How about ourselves?
 Are we feeling ready to ride?
 Maybe we've had some issues over the winter we need to think about such as balance, eyesight or mobility.
 Have we had any discussion with our medical professionals about our ability to ride?
 We should have a little chat with ourselves to make a realistic evaluation about our abilities and our stamina.

 Maybe we need to think about our skill level.
 What have we done over the winter to keep us thinking about the skills we need to be a safe rider?
 There are lots of good articles available to read to get our heads in the safe riding game.
 Maybe there are some courses or seminars we could take to help us refresh our skills.

 Wait!
 What?
 Isn't that a coincidence!
 As a matter of fact, Chapter AB-A has a number of education opportunities this spring.
-There was a full day of seminars on April 8 and the chapter is hosting an Advanced Rider Course on May 27 with a 2-UP course on May 28.
+There was a full day of seminars on April 8 and the chapter is hosting an Advanced Rider Course on May 19 and 20.
 Please contact the rider education coordinator for details and to sign up.
-We also expect to offer a Medic First Aid/CPR course this spring for those who need to update and refresh their skills.

 These courses are part of the Levels program, but you don't need to be in the Levels program to take them.
 Any GWRRA member take participate in the education opportunities.